Create and Edit Analyses

 • An analysis can be added only to the root system Model.

-• It can contain any other modeling entities like points, bodies, joints, forces, etc.
+• It can contain any other modeling entities like points, bodies, joints, forces, and so on.

 • An analysis can have a system as its child entity.

 • Only one analysis can be a active at a given instance.
-The MDL statement that sets an analysis active is *Self-analysis.
-The Run panel and Export Solver Deck pre-selects the active analysis.
+The Analysis settings (Run icon in the Analyze ribbon) and Export Solver Deck pre-selects the active analysis.

 • The analysis takes attachments in a similar way as systems and assemblies.